linzialessandro/EU_PhDs_Data_Analysis/README.md

 ## Data Sources

-This analysis is based on data from the following sources:
+This analysis uses data from a variety of sources to provide a comprehensive view of the job market:

-*   Eurostat
+*   **Eurostat:** For PhD graduation data.
-*   AlmaLaurea
+*   **AlmaLaurea:** For employment outcomes and salaries of Italian PhDs.
-*   OECD Careers of Doctorate Holders (CDH) project
+*   **OECD Careers of Doctorate Holders (CDH) project:** For international career data.
-*   ESF Career Tracking surveys
+*   **ESF Career Tracking:** For European-wide PhD employment and mobility patterns.
-*   OECD Employment Database
+*   **OECD Employment Database:** For broader labor market indicators.